Florence. Madrid. London. Santiago. Strasbourg. Central Europe. Sydney. Copenhagen. Prague. Barcelona. Tel Aviv. Delhi. And so many more.

 Meet with a study abroad advisor

-If you’re interested in learning about a specific program, schedule a 15-minute appointment with an admissions counselor to get the details.
-This appointment will take place at 106 Walnut Place.
+If you’re interested in learning about a specific program, schedule an appointment with an International Program Advisor to receive more details.

-If you’re not sure where or when to go, or what steps to take first, stop by SyracuseAbroad@Bird Monday (Bird Library 002), Monday, Wednesday-Friday from 11am-5pm and Tuesdays from 11am-7pm to meet with a general advisor.
-They’ll guide you through our program options and help you narrow down what programs might be best for you personally and academically.
+If you’re not sure where or when to go, or what steps to take first, schedule a virtual general advising or peer advising appointment.
+These sessions will guide you through our program options and help narrow down what programs might be best for you personally and academically.
+Plus, join program drop-in sessions to learn more about specific programs: Mondays 11am-12pm and Thursdays 3-4pm.

 Where should I study abroad?

 With over 100 programs in 60 countries, narrowing down your choices might seem overwhelming!
-Talk to a global ambassador about the program or programs you’re interested in, or reach out to an admissions counselor.
+Talk to a global ambassador about the program or programs you’re interested in, or reach out to an International Program Advisor.
 For course offerings, visit the destination page for the specific program you’re interested in.

 Use the program selector tool to view all program options and begin your application.